-The Sennheiser Sport True Wireless earbuds lasted 7 hours and 13 minutes in our standardized battery testing of continuous playback peaking at 75dB(SPL).
+The Sennheiser Sport True Wireless earbuds lasted 7 hours, 13 minutes in our standardized battery testing of continuous playback peaking at 75dB(SPL).
 This is above average for wireless earbuds and helps extend the lifespan of the product.

 The charging case provides an additional two charging cycles.
-Only 10 minutes of fast charging provides 60 minutes of music playback, and it takes about 90 minutes to fully charge the case and earbuds.
+Only 10 minutes of fast charging provides 60 minutes of music playback, and it takes about 90 minutes to charge the case and earbuds fully.
 Wireless charging is absent, but you can use the USB-C cable to power up the case.

 If the LED indicator is flashing yellow, that means the earbuds and case are currently charging.
 When the light turns green, the earbuds and charging case are fully charged.
 A flashing red light means a charging error, whereas a constant red light means the earbuds are almost out of battery.

-How well does the Sennheiser Sport True Wireless block out noise?
+How well do the Sennheiser Sport True Wireless block out noise?

-How does the Sennheiser Sport True Wireless sound?
+How do the Sennheiser Sport True Wireless sound?